 How Does the Town Monitor the Water Quality at the Beaches?

-Each week from Memorial Day to Labor Day staff from the Fairfield Health Department collects water samples from all 5 salt water beaches and Lake Mohegan.
-This includes 11 bathing water samples, 5 shell fishing area water samples as well as duplicate, blank and temperature control samples for quality control purposes.
-These samples are submitted to the CT Department of Public Health Laboratory in Hartford.
+Each week from Memorial Day to Labor Day staff from the Fairfield Health Department collect water samples from all 5 salt water beaches and Lake Mohegan.
+This includes 11 bathing water samples as well as duplicate, blank and temperature control samples for quality control purposes.
+These samples are submitted to the CT Department of Public Health Laboratory in Rocky Hill, CT.
 While collecting the samples the inspector will conduct a visual inspection of the beach and waters for any irregularities.
 In addition, each day lifeguards at every beach inspect for any unusual conditions or items that may have washed ashore.
 Any findings are reported to their supervisor, the Waterfront Director, who reports these to the Director of Health.

 Is There a Phone Number I Can Call?

 During Work Hours (M-F 8:30-4:30): Health Department 256-3020.